777rari/QISE/README.md

 # QISE
-Develop my skills in quantum computing and programming ing general to aid in my academic and professional career.
+Develop my skills in quantum computing and programming in general to aid in my academic and professional career.